Saladoc/Javacord-Website/docs/wiki/basic-tutorials/running.md

 # Running and Deploying your Bot

-If you took the time to write a bot, at some point you'll also want to run it, either for productive use or to debug it from the IDE.
+If you took the time to write a bot, at some point you'll also want to run it, either for use in production or for debugging from the IDE.

 ## :construction_worker: Running from your IDE

 While developing your bot, you will want to run your bot directly from the IDE in order to quickly test changes and new features.
-For this, create a Run/Debug Configuration in your IDE of choice with your bots main class.
+For this, create a Run/Debug Configuration in your IDE of choice with your bot's main class.
 Remember to also add any necessary parameters and environment variables.

 A working Run/Debug configuration will also enable you to run your bot with a debugger.
-A debugger is often considered a developers most important tool, so make sure to familiarize yourself with the debugging integration for your IDE of choice.
+A debugger is often considered a developer's most important tool, so make sure to familiarize yourself with the debugging integration for your IDE of choice.

 ### IntelliJ IDEA

-This assumes your project is set up correctly, preferably with [Gradle](/wiki/getting-started/intellij-gradle), that it can be built without errors, and that it does not yet have any run/debug configurations.
+This assumes your project is set up correctly, preferably with [Gradle](/wiki/getting-started/intellij-gradle), can be built without errors, and does not yet have any run/debug configurations.

-**1.** Locate and click the `Add Configuration...` button at the top bar next to the start button.
+**1.** Locate and click the `Add Configuration...` button in the top bar next to the start button.

 ![](./running-idea-configurations-empty.png)

-**2.** Another window opens.
-Click the `+` button in the top left and select `Application`
+**2.** In the newly opened window, click the `+` button in the top left and select `Application`

 **3.** Give a name for your configuration and select the module to use the classpath of (usually `yourproject.main`).